Last Updated on June 13, 2025 by Michelle Ball

 d) Some other creative alternative (the sky is the limit).

-Parents can send their request to the school staff member in charge of the expulsion process.
-No guarantees they will respond, but it is worth a shot.
+Parents can send their request to the district staff member in charge of the expulsion process or even try the Principal.
+It is worth a shot.

 The bottom line is “It can’t hurt to ask,” which is as true as ever in expulsion matters.